yaap7/miSCripts/README.md

 ## parse-testssl-json.py

 Python3 script to parse the json output of [testssl.sh](https://testssl.sh/).

-To be continued on next web application pentest.
+WIP: To be continued on next web application pentest.